spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

       - If the deletion status is stuck for more than 15 minutes, click the **Force Delete Cluster** button from the **Settings** dropdown.

       - If the **Force Delete Cluster** button is not enabled, wait for 15 minutes.
-The **Settings** dropdown will give the estimated time for the auto-enabling of the force delete button.
+The **Settings** dropdown will give the estimated time for auto-enabling the force delete button.

 <WarningBox>
-If there are any cloud resources still on the cloud, the user should cleanup those resources before going for the force deletion.
+If any cloud resources still on the cloud, the user should clean up those resources before going for the force deletion.
 </WarningBox>